Fish health & pathology in Alaska

 Blood sampling from Pacific salmon

-Host response to environmental challenge
+Assessing Host response to environmental challenge

 <-- Both anatomical and clinical pathology are powerful tools in surveillance for health changes in fish and other aquatic animals.
 Blood sampling for example allows analysis of hematology, biochemistry, and blood-based protein biomarkers of fish health that can act as indicators of infection status, disease severity, and maybe even potential survival.